Capital One Recruiter Salary | $95K-$113K+ | Levels.fyi

 The median Recruiter compensation in United States package at Capital One totals $113K per year.
-View the base salary, stock, and bonus breakdowns for Capital One's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Capital One's total compensation packages.
 Last updated: 10/31/2025

 Company